antihax/goesi/README.md

-# Go API client for esi
+# GoESI "Go Easy" API client for esi

 An OpenAPI for EVE Online ESI API